christafaa/enrollment-app/NOTES.md

 A student has a name (string)
 A student can sign up for a course but cannot edit a course A student can create/edit their student profiles

+To do:
+- signup / login
+- Menu at top (of courses and teachers) if logged in
+- write readme